wavded/www/content/post/template-systems.md

 If you only need interpolation and evaluation in your templates (no extras like partials, filters, etc.), check out the micro-templates provided in [Underscore](http://underscorejs.org/#template)/[Lo-Dash](http://lodash.com/docs#template).
 There also are [embedded CoffeeScript templates](https://github.com/sstephenson/eco).

-## Custom Markup Languages
+# Custom Markup Languages

 Writing vanilla JavaScript templates can get verbose and ugly with `<% } %>` code sitting all over the place.
 Here is where the world of custom [DSLs](http://en.wikipedia.org/wiki/Domain-specific_language) comes in.
 These languages vary widely on syntax.
-However, you’ll typically end up with cleaner templates and some extra goodies like mixins, filters, and inheritance.
+However, you'll typically end up with cleaner templates and some extra goodies like mixins, filters, and inheritance.
 Let's look at a couple examples.

 [doT](http://olado.github.io/doT/) takes a minimalistic approach (it's also built for speed):